wvhulle/streams-eurorust-2025/presentation.typ

 #slide[
   === Before building your own operators

   Is your operator 1-N, N-1, or 1-1?
 In case, of 1-1:

-  1. use `stream::unfold`
+  1. use `futures::stream::unfold`
-  2. use a generator
+  2. use a generator from `async-stream` crate

-  Otherwise, use an operator from:
+  Otherwise, import an operator from:

   #grid(
     columns: (1fr, 1fr),
+    stroke: black + 1pt,
+    inset: 0.5em,
     gutter: 2em,
     [
       *Standard*: #link("https://docs.rs/futures/latest/futures/stream/trait.StreamExt.html")[`futures::StreamExt`]